pmcharrison/psynet-mirror/docs/tutorials/version_control_with_git/psynet_developer_workflow.rst

 #.
 On your local computer checkout the ``master`` branch and pull the changes.
 #.
 Create a new tag corresponding to the new version number: ``git tag vX.Y.Z``.
 #.
 Push the tag with ``git push --tags``.
 #.
-Create a new PsyNet release using GitLab's interface under 'Deployments > Releases'.
+Create a new PsyNet release using GitLab's interface under 'Deploy > Releases'.
 #.
 Run following commands to publish the new release on PyPi (you need to have the `twine` package installed; install/upgrade it with ``python3 -m pip install --upgrade twine`` if you haven't yet):

     .. code-block:: console